×

 There are a variety of symptoms that present in a patient suffering from cauda equina syndrome, and each symptom has its distinct intensity and nature with which it presents itself in an affected individual.

-There are several sensory and motor deficits that can develop in a person suffering from cauda equina syndrome.
-The most common symptoms are:
+There are several sensory and motor deficits that develop in a person suffering from cauda equina syndrome, out of which some of the most common presenting symptoms or the ‘red flag’ symptoms include the following:

 Bladder Dysfunction:

-The bladder normally stores urine until a point where the person feels the urge to urinate to expel it out from their body.
+The bladder normally functions to store urine in it until the person feels the urge to urinate to expel it out from their body.

 However, in the case of cauda equina, the person’s bladder will fill up with urine as it normally does but the person will not feel any urge to pass urine.
-This might lead to urinary retention in the long term.
+This might lead to urinary retention in the long term and is not an anticipated symptom in any of the cases.

-This compromises a person’s normal bladder function.
-An impaired bladder could also lead to social embarrassment in many people.
+It compromises a person’s normal bladder function.
+This impaired bladder could also lead to social embarrassment in many people.

 Weakness:

 The person might also develop either a localized or generalized weakness in one or more parts of their lower limb.
 This weakness varies from person to person and depends on the nerve root involved in the person.
-The patient may report a ‘paralysis-like’ feeling, which can very rarely turn into permanent paralysis as well.
+The patient complains of a ‘paralysis-like’ feeling, which can very rarely turn into a permanent paralysis situation as well.

 Some people have also complained about experiencing severe backache, which could be attributed to the presence of a herniated disc in the lumbar spine (lumbar disc herniation).